-Katherine began her career as a school teacher and her years in the classroom gave her a deep understanding of education from a teacher and student’s perspective.
-Her focus on youth continued when she served as Program Director for SF School Volunteers (today a part of the San Francisco Ed Fund), which harnesses the power of the local community to give public school students, particularly those from underserved communities, the support they need to succeed.
+Katherine began her career as a schoolteacher and her years in the classroom gave her a deep understanding of education from a teacher and student’s perspective.
+Her focus on youth continued when she served as Program Director for SF School Volunteers (today a part of the San Francisco Ed Fund), which harnesses the power of the local community to give public school students, particularly those attending high need schools, the support they need to succeed.

-Throughout her career and most recently at Stanford University, she has been a champion of civic engagement and volunteerism.
+Throughout her career, she has been a champion of civic engagement and volunteerism.
 As Associate Director of Alumni Volunteer Engagement at Stanford, Katherine worked across departments, forming better partnerships, cohesion, and best practices across alumni engagement.
-She was especially focused on expanding the diversity of membership on the governing boards and advisory groups at the University–and the University’s engagement in programs that advance diversity, equity and inclusion.
+She was especially focused on expanding the diversity of membership on the governing boards and advisory groups at the University.